-Compared to the rest of the Seattle Metropolitan Area market, the Georgetown region has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Seattle Metropolitan Area market, the Georgetown submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 6 listings have come on the market, which means new availabilities might be going fast.
+In the last 90 days, 5 listings have been posted online, which means listings might be leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 33% of the available space in the Georgetown are subleases, so you might be able to find a shorter term or below market rent.
+About 20% of the office spaces in the Georgetown are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 27,630 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this area are approximately 2 floors.
-Most buildings in this area were built in 1969 and are Class B.
+Even though the median size is 6,320 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this area are approximately 2 stories.
+Most buildings in this market were built in 1969 and are Class B.

-A large portion of this region is residential, but there's plenty of office_space.
-Utilities is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Georgetown folk.
+A large portion of this area is residential, but there's plenty of office_space.
+Utilities is the dominant industry in this area.
+Commute by walking is the most popular way to get to work amongst Georgetown residents.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.